DanielMagro97/eVotingSmartContract/README.md

 Malta Public Transport by Aaron Bonavia

-Hospitals and Clinics by Daniel Magro and Mark Said Camilleri
+Hospitals and Clinics by the group